tnm/qr/README.md

 - Classes that are defined at the top level of a module
 - Instances of such classes whose `__dict__` or `__setstate__()` is picklable (see section 'The pickle protocol' for details)

-You probably know this already, but here's the 20-second overview of these four data structures.
+You probably know this already, but here's the 20-second overview of these data structures.

 A **queue**: